LauraElKaim/Project_Three_Body_Problem/doc/source/Function/function.rst

 of the 3 body problem.
 The RK4 method allows to solve the differential equation `y' = f(y,t)`, where y and t can be a scalar or vector and y' is the derivative of y.
 In physic's problem, t represent generally the time, this is the case for three body problem

-.. autofunction:: EDO.EDO_3.trajectories
 .. note::
 	t_upper is put at 24*3600*687 to simulate a marsian year.
     	It can be put at 24*3600*365 to simulate a earth year.